owncloud/ocis/docs/ocis/migration.md

 Voluntary transition period and subsequent hard deadline for all users

 ### Stage-7
-disable oc10 in the proxy, all requests are now handled by oCIS, shut down oc10 web servers and redis (or keep for calendar & contacts only? rip out files from oCIS?)
+Disable oc10 in the proxy, all requests are now handled by oCIS, shut down oc10 web servers and redis (or keep for calendar & contacts only? rip out files from oCIS?)

 ### Stage-8
-user by user storage migration from owncloud driver to `ocis`/`s3ng`/`cephfs`...
+User by user storage migration from owncloud driver to `ocis`/`s3ng`/`cephfs`...

 ### Stage-9
-migrate share data to &lt;yet to determine&gt; share manager backend and shut down owncloud database
+Migrate share data to &lt;yet to determine&gt; share manager backend and shut down owncloud database

 ### Stage-10
-profit! (db for file metadata no longer necessary, less maintenance effort)
+Profit! (db for file metadata no longer necessary, less maintenance effort)

 ## Architectural differences

 The fundamental difference between ownCloud 10 and oCIS is that the file metadata is moved from the database in the `oc_filecache` table (which is misnamed, as it actually is an index) to the storage provider who can place metadata as close to the underlying storage system as possible.
-In effect the file metadata is sharded over multiple specialized services.
+In effect, the file metadata is sharded over multiple specialized services.

 ## Data that will be migrated